lgeorgieff/javascript/node.js/170_es6/README.md

 _ES6_ therefore introduces the keyword _let_ which allows to declare/define a variable in the scope of a block only.
 An important difference in addition to the scope-visibility is also the missing hoisting when using _let_.

 You can find several examples of block scoping in [let.js](./let.js).

+#Constant References
+_ES6_ defines the keyword _const_ which can be used to declare a constant reference to an object.
+A reference defined with _const_ must be initialized in the begining and cannot be changed later.
+The object itself which is referenced is not immutable, i.e. it still can be modifed.

+You can find several examples of constant reference in [const.js](./const.js).